whatwg/streams/byte-streams-explainer.md

 ```

-With this in hand, we can create and use BYOB readers for the returned ReadableStream.
+With this in hand, we can create and use BYOB readers for the returned `ReadableStream`.
 The adaptation between the
-low-level byte tracking of the underlying byte source shown here, is all taken care of automatically by the streams
+low-level byte tracking of the underlying byte source shown here, and the higher-level chunk-based consumption of
-implementation.
+a default reader, is all taken care of automatically by the streams implementation.